 Fellows do not need to have prior research experience, although some Community Fellows may have worked on other research projects or have some research-related qualifications.

-A total of at least ten Fellowships are available, to start in early 2021.
+A total of at least twelve Fellowships are available, to start in February 2023.
 Fellowships can align with any aspect of social equity research.

 Find out more and apply